 Brook barely slowed down as she spun the buggy.
 The back end fish-tailed violently and the wheels kicked up a cloud of dirt.

 Linsan barely had enough time to clamp her hands over the drinks and brace herself.
 The pressure drove her back into the seat as the vehicle launched itself down the bumping road.
 As they did, she tried to prepare herself for a fight.
-It was hopeless to even imagine how it would go, they were going blindly into a battle with nothing more than untried skills and a few hours of practice.
+It was hopeless to even imagine how it would go, they were going blindly into a battle with nothing more than untried skills, a few hours of practice, and dreams of success.